You are here:

 Authority and Interpretation

-The prohibited behavior outlined below is not all-inclusive, but rather illustrative of the behavior that may breach the expectations set forth in the Code of Community Standards and expose a student, organization or group to disciplinary proceedings.
-These rules should be understood broadly and are not designed to define misconduct in exhaustive terms.
+The behaviors described in this Code are not intended to be all-inclusive.
+Rather, they provide examples of conduct that may violate the expectations set forth in the Code of Community Standards and may result in disciplinary action.
+These standards are to be interpreted broadly and are not designed to define misconduct in exhaustive terms.

 Prohibited Behavior

-The following misconduct exemplifies the types of behaviors that are subject to the community standards process:
+The following exemplifies types of behaviors that are subject to the community standards process:

-The nature of violations, sanctions, and judicial procedures governing academic dishonesty are defined by the College's Policy on Academic Dishonesty and will be administered by the Provosts.
-For more information on academic dishonesty, please visit https://www.lycoming.edu/student-handbook/academic-policies.aspx.
+The nature of violations, sanctions, and judicial procedures governing academic dishonesty are defined by the College's Policy on Academic Integrity and will be administered by the Provost.
+For more information on academic integrity, please visit https://www.lycoming.edu/student-handbook/academic-policies.aspx.

 2. Behavior that Jeopardizes the Safety or Well-being of Others